 My Personal Style

-We are equal regardless of our background
+We are equal regardless of our backgrounds

 We learn from each other.
 I am not above you by any means.
 I might be an expert in what I do, but you are an expert in you, and I want to learn about you and from you.
 I teach tools – how to take care of yourself, practice self-love, connect with others, improve your self-esteem, and how to live according to your values.
 My clients teach me about strength, resilience, perseverance, creativity, forgiveness, compassion, and acceptance.